A tropical version of Hilbert polynomial (in dimension one): Construction of a graph of tropical recurrent sequences

 \section{Construction of a graph of tropical recurrent sequences}

-Assume that we are producing by recursion a tropical recurrent sequence satisfying vector $a=(a_0,\dots,a_n)$, and that a finite fragment (a prefix) of the sequence is already produced.
-Denote by $(y_1,\dots, y_n) \in \RR^n$ the last $n$ coordinates (a suffix) of the fragment.
-The continuations $y_{n+1} \in \RR$ of the fragment depend just on signs of certain linear inequalities on the differences between the pairs of the coordinates $y_i-y_j,\, 1\le i<j\le n$.
-These linear inequalities define a polyhedron $P:=P_v\subset \RR^n$ which corresponds to a vertex $v$ of a directed finite graph $G:=G_a$ which we construct in the present section.
+We are producing by recursion a tropical recurrent sequence satisfying vector $\vec {a}=(a_0,\dots,a_n)$, and assume that a finite fragment (a prefix) of the sequence is already produced.
+Possibilities of choices of continuations of the fragment depend only on the last $n$ entries (a suffix) of the fragment.
+That is why we consider only the last $n$ entries and denote them by $(y_1,\dots, y_n) \in \RR^n$.
+We will view $(y_1,\dots, y_n)$ also as the coordinates in $\RR^n$.
+More precisely, if the minimum in $\min_{1\le i\le n} \{y_i+a_{i-1}\}$ is attained